 - The Old Recompiler is recommended.
 The New Recompiler is in beta; you may experience bugs and performance loss with it. - The Old Recompiler is not available for the ARM architecture.
-You must select the New Recompiler for running 86Box on ARM Linux systems such as the Raspberry Pi. - On Windows, x86 (32-bit) is recommended even if you have a 64-bit system. - x64 (64-bit) allows for emulating more than 2 GB of RAM on some later machines and using larger soundfonts with FluidSynth, at a slight performance loss. - On Linux, select the correct architecture for your system, as most distributions lack x64-to-x86 and ARM64-to-ARM32 backwards compatibility by default. - On macOS, Universal supports both Intel and Apple Silicon Macs. - The New Recompiler is always used on Apple Silicon due to its ARM architecture, even if the Old Recompiler is selected.
+You must select the New Recompiler for running 86Box on ARM Linux systems such as the Raspberry Pi. - On Windows, x86 (32-bit) is recommended even if you have a 64-bit system. - x64 (64-bit) allows for emulating more than 2 GB of RAM on some later machines and using larger soundfonts with FluidSynth, at a slight performance loss. - The regular variant (86Box) is recommended; it is compiled with the --preset=regular CMake flag, enabling the default feature set. - Release versions of 86Box are based on this variant. - The debug variant (86Box-Debug) is compiled with the --preset=debug CMake flag, which provides debug symbols and no optimizations, to allow for debugging with gdb and other tools. - This variant runs slower than the standard one due to the removal of optimizations and addition of debugging features.